thelittlewonder/Blockchain-and-Cryptocurrencies/README.md

 - In the ideal case, all the nodes have the same view of all transactions and their witnesses.
 Further, by **performing virtual voting**, each node can **determine if a transaction is valid based on whether it has over two-thirds of nodes in the network as witnesses**
 - Fast: 250,000+ Transactions Per Second.
 Runs Privately
 - Fair: Mathematically-Proven Fairness (via Consensus Time Stamping).
 This means that if **one transaction reaches two-thirds** of the network ahead of other transactions, it is **considered to be the first**.
 Runs in byzantine setting

+## IOTA
+- Uses DAG instead of Blockchain
+- In IOTA there is **no concept of miners verifying network transactions** like in Bitcoin or most other blockchains.
+- Instead, for **each transaction that occurs in IOTA, the transaction creator is required to approve two previous transactions** on the network by doing some computational work.
+Unconfirmed transactions are tips of the tangle.
+- **Becomes faster with more transactions**. **Lesser Size** compared to BTC. **No fees**.
+- IOTA’s distributed ledger, the Tangle, is based on a data structure referred to as a Directed Acyclic Graph (DAG)